brainhublab/screenbit-containerization/README.md

       - client_id and client_secret shouldn't be changed
       - user should be your superuser
       - redirect_uris should be left blank
-      - client_type should be set to confidential
+      - client_type should be set to 'confidential'
       - authorization_grant_type should be set to 'Resource owner password-based'
       - name can be set to whatever you want (i.e. 'password-based-auth')